• Skip to primary navigation

 Instructions

-1. Butter or oil a shallow 2-quart baking dish (such as an oblong 7x11 casserole) Set aside.
+1. Butter or oil a shallow baking dish (such as a 9x13 pan or an oblong 7x11 casserole ) Set aside.

 3. Spread the torn brioche out on 2 rimmed baking sheets and toss with olive oil, poultry seasoning and salt.

 4. Bake the brioche until golden brown and crispy, about 13 to 20 minutes.
+Keep an eye on the bread so it doesn't burn.
 Mix once halfway through.
-Set aside to cool after toasting.
+Set the bread aside after toasting to cool.

 5. In a skillet over medium heat, melt the butter.